tonytvo/blog-generator/content/blog/getting-to-yes/index.md

 - “Yes” is Nothing Without “How"

   - Calibrated “How" questions are a surefire way to keep negotiations going.
-They put the pressure on your counterpart to come up with answers, and to contemplate your problems when making their demands.
+They put pressure on your counterpart to come up with answers, and to contemplate your problems when making their demands.
-  - The trick to “How" questions is that, correctly used, they are gentle and graceful ways to say “No" and guide your counterpart to develop a better solution—your solution.
+  - The trick to “How" questions is that correctly used, they are gentle and graceful ways to say “No" and guide your counterpart to develop a better solution—your solution.
   - There are two key questions you can ask to push your counterparts to think they are defining success their way: "How will we know we’re on track?" and "How will we address things if we find we’re off track?"When they answer, you summarize their answers until you get a "That’s right."
 Then you’ll know they’ve bought in.
   - On the flip side, be wary of two telling signs that your counterpart doesn’t believe the idea is theirs.
 As I’ve noted, when they say, "You’re right," it’s often a good indicator they are not vested in what is being discussed.
 And when you push for implementation and they say, "I’ll try," you should get a sinking feeling in your stomach.
 Because this really means, "I plan to fail."
   - When you hear either of these, dive back in with calibrated “How" questions until they define the terms of successful implementation in their own voice.
 Follow up by summarizing what they have said to get a "That’s right."